25th Annual German Day

 The University of Alabama requires that each group of visiting high school students be accompanied by an adult chaperon who remains responsible at all times for the students attending any event.
 Each school must provide an adequate number of chaperons for the number of students in the group (one chaperon per 10 students if possible).
 Chaperons are responsible to assist students with health issues etc. Sponsors and chaperons should discuss appropriate behavior with students prior to visiting The University of Alabama facilities.

 Behavior During Oral Competitions

 We welcome audiences at oral events.
-All students, accompanying parents and teachers may attend all oral events.
-Restrictions may apply for the spelling bee if deemed necessary due to space problems.
+All students, accompanying parents and teachers may attend all oral events with the exception of Spelling Bee.
+Restrictions may apply if deemed necessary due to space problems.

 We ask all teachers and chaperons to ask your students to observe the following rules in order to be fair to the students competing: